imallona/principles_of_benchmarking_in_bioinformatics/01-basics/exercises/exercises.md

 #### Q3.2: What are the critical rules for YAML indentation?

 Answer:
-1. Use spaces, never tabs!
+1. Use spaces and avoid tabs.
 Tabs will cause syntax errors
-2. Consistent indentation: Usually 2 spaces per level
+2. Use consistent indentation: Usually two spaces per level
 3. Alignment matters: Items at the same level must have the same indentation
 4. Colons: Key-value pairs use `key: value` format